xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    - For the Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy.
 You can learn more about ios-webkit-debug-proxy in this Github project: [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy).
 To install ios-webkit-debug-proxy via Homebrew, copy and paste the command line argument as below:

       `brew install ios-webkit-debug-proxy`
-## Step 3: Set up the iOS devices/ Xcode simulators for mobile testing in Katalon Studio
+## Part 3: Set up the iOS devices/ Xcode simulators for mobile testing in Katalon Studio
 ### For Xcode simulators

    After installing Xcode, Katalon automatically recognizes Xcode simulators as iOS devices.
-You can now move on to Step 4.
+You can now move on to [Part 4: Install the WebDriverAgent](https://docs.katalon.com//katalon-studio/docs/mobile-on-macos.html/#part-4-install-the-webdriveragent).

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/KS-iOS-Katalon-regconizes-simulators.png" width="40%" alt="Katalon recognizes Xcode simulators">